cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

   if (channel.state == OPEN) {
     // prove counterparty and move our own state to flushing
     // if we are already at flushing, then no state changes occur
-    // upgrade is blocked on this channelEnd from progressing until flush completes on both ends startFlushUpgradeHandshake(portIdentifier, channelIdentifier) }
+    // upgrade is blocked on this channelEnd from progressing until flush completes on its end startFlushUpgradeHandshake(portIdentifier, channelIdentifier)
+    // startFlushUpgradeHandshake sets the timeout for the upgrade
+    // so retrieve upgrade again here and use that timeout value upgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))
+    existingUpgrade.timeout = upgrade.timeout
+  }

   timeout = counterpartyUpgrade.timeout